-Associate Professor at East Carolina University
+Associate Professor at Appalachian State University

-At East Carolina University, Dr. Tschida leads co-teaching implementation and research for the Elementary Education and Middle Grades Education Department.
-She has developed online foundation training for co-teaching and coordinates the training of co-teaching interns and clinical teachers each year.
-She has published on co-teaching in student teaching as well as presented locally and nationally at several conferences.
-She was a keynote speaker a state conference on co-teaching in Georgia and an invited speaker at the National Conference on Co-Teaching.
-In fall of 2019, Dr. Tschida was guest editor for a special issue of Theory & Practice in Rural Education, which focused on co-teaching research and implementation in rural settings.
+At Appalachian State University, Dr. Tschida works with teacher candidates in a variety of courses including an internship course where she utilizes co-teaching to enhance the field experiences for her students.
+Prior to starting at ASU, Dr. Tschida lead the co-teaching implementation and research for the elementary program at East Carolina University.
+She developed online co-teaching foundational training and coordinated the training of co-teaching interns and clinical educators each year.
+She has published on co-teaching in student teaching as well as presented on co-teaching locally and nationally at several conferences.
+Dr. Tschida was a keynote speaker for a state conference on co-teaching in Georgia and an invited speaker at the National Conference on Co-Teaching.
+In the fall of 2019, Dr. Tschida was guest editor for a special issue of Theory & Practice in Rural Education, which focused on co-teaching research and implementation in rural settings.